Will You Outlive Your Money?

 Yes, 89.
 It’s been 16 years since his last check.

 Lou says, “Getting old isn’t bad, but when you get there, it sucks!”

 Especially if you’ve saved nothing – and he saved nothing – and then you have trouble rounding up as little as $20.

 What he does do is play the lottery religiously – $3 twice a week.
 He calls it “the dollar and a dream” and figures his turn is due to come around again real soon.

 It is almost a 100% certainty – in case you were planning on it – that nobody watching this video is going to win the lottery.
-The saying goes, “You have a better chance of being eaten by a shark or hit by lightning.”
+As the saying goes, “You have a better chance of being eaten by a shark or hit by lightning.”